 MRCM Strategy 2: Assess the status of endangered species, fisheries, habitats, and geologic features of the Monument based on results from authorized research cruises and permitted scientific exploration.
-Past research efforts have underscored the need for continued assessments of the marine resources in the Mariana Archipelago, as they have typically only partially recorded the number of protected species (turtles or cetaceans), fisheries, habitat types and features believed to occur in the Archipelago.
-Monument managers will assist with and permit further research, inventories, and monitoring activities to gain a greater understanding of the marine resources in the Monument.
+Past research efforts have underscored the need for continued marine resource assessments in the Mariana Archipelago, as they have typically only partially recorded the number of protected species (turtles or cetaceans), fisheries, habitat types, and features.
+Monument managers will assist with and permit further research, inventories, and monitoring activities to gain a greater understanding of the marine resources.

-MRCM Activity 2.1: Work with partners to conduct population studies for marine mammals and T&E species, and species of concern identified by CNMI and Guam.
-Accurate and current population estimates of marine mammals, protected species, and species of concern are required to determine the best courses of action in helping to sustain healthy populations or help those species recover.
-Assessment efforts of marine mammals and protected species populations, their abundance and distribution, will be continued in order to determine which species are most at risk and to adjust management priorities as needed.
+MRCM Activity 2.1: Work with partners to conduct population studies for marine mammals, T&E species, and species of concern identified by CNMI and Guam.
+Accurate population estimates of marine mammals, protected species, and species of concern are required to determine the best course of action in helping to sustain healthy populations or help species recovery.
+The assessments of marine mammals and protected species populations and their abundance and distribution will continue to determine which species are most at risk and to adjust management priorities as needed.

-MRCM Activity 2.2: Work with partners to continue the assessments of coral reef communities and other benthic habitats in the Monument.
-Monument managers will work with scientists to develop a better understanding of coral reef communities, benthic habitats, and features in the Monument.
-This process will include the documentation of temporal and spatial variability of species in coral reef ecosystems and other habitat types.
-Ecosystems like those found in the Monument, which have not been heavily impacted by fishing and other human activities, serve as excellent models of a healthy ecosystem and what newly designated protected areas may want to emulate or work towards.
+MRCM Activity 2.2: Work with partners to continue assessments of coral reef communities and other benthic habitats in the Monument.
+Monument managers will work with scientists to develop a better understanding of coral reef communities, benthic habitats, and geologic features in the Monument.
+This process will include documenting temporal and spatial variability of species in coral reef ecosystems and other habitat types.
+Monument ecosystems have not been heavily impacted by fishing or other human activities and can serve as healthy ecosystem models.

 MRCM Activity 2.3: Identify management options to maintain ecological integrity for species and systems considered vulnerable to climate change.
-Monument managers recognize that climate change may impact the biological diversity, abundance, and distribution of the Monument's living marine resources.
-It is not reasonable to attempt to maintain static conditions in a changing environment.
-Instead, we will adopt an approach of maintaining ecological integrity, defined as "the ability of an ecological system to support and maintain a community of organisms that has a species composition, diversity, and functional organization comparable to those of natural habitats within a region."4 This means conservation strategies should maintain the "wholeness" of an ecosystem, while taking into account future changes.
+Climate change may impact the biological diversity, abundance, and distribution of the Monument's living marine resources.
+We will seek to maintain the ecosystem, while considering future changes and maintaining ecological integrity, defined as "the ability of an ecological system to support and maintain a community of organisms that has a species composition, diversity, and functional organization comparable to those of natural habitats within a region."4

 MRCM Strategy 3: Identify threats to endangered species, fisheries, habitats, and geologic features found in the Monument.
-Effective management of the marine resources in the Monument will require a greater knowledge of potential threats.
-By providing access to the Monument, the threat from fishing-related damage, groundings, oil spills, and marine debris will increase.
-These threats, as well as others, will have to be identified for the management team to develop new BMPs to mitigate their impacts.
+Effective management of the marine resources requires a greater knowledge of potential threats.
+By providing access to the Monument, the threats from fishing-related damage (ship groundings, oil spills, and marine debris) will increase.
+These threats and others will have to be identified for the MMCT to develop new BMPs to mitigate their impacts.

 MRCM Activity 3.1: Identify key species or functional groups on which to focus management efforts.
-Although a list of conservation targets has been identified (p.
-132), certain species or functional groups within a community are at greater ecological risk because of such things as late maturation or lower fecundity.
-Monument managers will work with our partners to identify which species or functional groups are at greatest risk and therefore require more directed management effort to ensure their health and the health of the ecosystem.
+Although conservation targets have been identified in Chapter 4, certain species or functional groups within a community are at greater ecological risk because of circumstances such as late maturation or lower fecundity.
+Monument managers will work with our partners to identify which species or functional groups are at greatest risk and, therefore, require a more directed management effort to ensure their health and the health of the ecosystem.

 MRCM Activity 3.2: Work with partners to develop long-term monitoring projects to determine how natural and anthropogenic events outside of the Monument impact the resources over time.
-Monument managers will work with the scientific community to conduct long-term monitoring of Monument ecosystems to determine how natural and anthropogenic events outside of the Monument, and to identify species that have greatest resilience or vulnerability to these disturbances.
+Monument managers will work with the scientific community to monitor Monument ecosystems long term to determine how natural and anthropogenic events outside of the Monument impact resources inside the Monument and to identify species that have greatest resilience or vulnerability to these disturbances.